-Purple Bearded Iris is a Garden Staple in the Columbia Basin
+Purple Bearded Iris Is a Garden Staple in the Columbia Basin

 Garden Staples in the Columbia Basin

 There are many perennial plants that do well in this area.
 Gardeners sometimes refer to these plants as staples of the garden.
-These hardy plants are able to withstand the hot summers and cold winters to come back year after year.
+These hardy plants are able to withstand the hot summers and cold winters and come back year after year.

-If you are new to the area, or are new to gardening, the plants featured in this article will get you off to a good start with your landscaping and garden project.
+If you are new to the area or are new to gardening, the plants featured in this article will get you off to a good start with your landscaping and garden project.

 Plants That Grow Well in the Columbia Basin